-Falling in and out
+Falling in and out of love with the Newsagent

 I want to say the iPhone has replaced the local newsagency as my first port-of-call for that familiar rush of information, but that’s not entirely true.
 I think I have just become tired of the newsagent's lack of ambition.
 Newsagencies don’t change.
 A whole industry in flux swirls around them and they stubbornly stay the same—only with less and less titles to stock on their shelves.
 Our unambitious local newsagents are only partly to blame though.
 The crux of the problem with the waning appeal of the magazine stockist lies in distribution.